Sales Tax & Use Tax

 - Who should use it: Marketplace Facilitators who facilitate sales on behalf of Marketplace Sellers.

-- Purpose: To certify that the facilitator is registered with the Department of Taxation and will collect and remit sales tax on sales facilitated on behalf of sellers.
+- Purpose: To certify that the facilitator is registered with the Department of Taxation and will collect and remit Sales Tax on sales facilitated on behalf of sellers.

 - Marketplace Facilitator/Seller FAQs

-Nevada Business Registration (PDF)
+Nevada Business Registration:

 - Who should use it: Business owners who want to register a business in Nevada.